Since childhood, I’ve attempted New Year’s resolutions, not spiritual resolutions just self-improvement promises to myself.

 I pray about the past year and ask God what He is showing me and doing in my life.
 I pray for direction for the coming year.
 A word or phrase is revealed in my spirit and I follow up by researching the word and corresponding scriptures.

-Another word for the year was two words, “take root”.
-It served as a reminder that for anything in my life to take root and grow to its fullest potential it needed to be aligned with the true vine…Jesus.
+–Another word for the year was two words, “take root”.
+This served as a reminder that for anything in my life to take root and grow to its fullest potential it needed to be aligned with the true vine…Jesus.

-I also had “pivot” as the word for the year.
+— “Pivot” was also a word for the year.
 Even though we are grounded in God, we may still need to rotate or change directions in life.

 “So here’s what I want you to do, God helping you: Take your everyday, ordinary life—your sleeping, eating, going to work, and walking-around life—and place it before God as an offering.